 How?
 Let me explain.

-But no, you won’t see a jump in rankings when you add a jump-to-recipe button to your recipe articles, not going to happen.
+No, you won’t see a jump in rankings when you add a jump-to-recipe button to your recipe articles; not going to happen.
 Similarly, you won’t see a drop in rankings when you take that button out either.

 But does that button improve user experience, even just a tiny little bit?
 Yes, absolutely.
 And is user experience important in regards to SEO?
-Yes, it’s super important.
+Yes, it’s extremely important.

-That button is one of so many aspects on a website that can influence user experience in a positive way, even if it’s just a tiny little bit.
-And a better user experience leads to longer time-on-page, less pogo-sticking, and all of those beautiful things.
-And it’s exactly those beautiful things that can ultimately have a significant impact on your organic rankings!
+That button is one of so many aspects of a website that can influence user experience positively, even if it’s just a tiny little bit.
+And a better user experience leads to longer time-on-page, less “pogo-sticking”, lower bounce rate, etc. It’s those signals that can ultimately have a positive impact on your organic search rankings.

-So no, Google is absolutely not going to look for a jump or print button on an article and move it up in the rankings if it can find one.
-It’s not at all a ranking factor.
+So, no, Google is absolutely not going to look for a jump-to-recipe button in an article and move it up in the rankings if it can find one.
+It’s not at all a ranking factor as such.

 What matters, is user experience, and that little jump-to-recipe button can improve overall user experience.
 Just like so many other things can lead to an improved user experience.

 I’ll be honest here though.
 I can totally understand why food bloggers instinctively would take that button out, for the sake of increasing ad revenue.
 But if we take ad revenue out of the equation, I think we can all agree that the jump-to-recipe and print-recipe buttons in recipe articles are good user experience elements.